 Allow the Buyer to Inspect the ATV

 The purchaser may wish to have the vehicle inspected by an accredited specialist before completing the transaction.
-The provided bill of sale includes a portion dedicated to allowing an established date for which the inspection must be carried out by.
-Once the inspection has been performed, the buyer has the right to determine if the vehicle is satisfactory to their needs and give the proper acceptance to complete the exchange.
+The provided bill of sale includes a portion dedicated to allowing an established date for which the inspection must be carried out before.
+Once the examination has been performed, the buyer has the right to determine if the vehicle is satisfactory to their needs and give the proper acceptance to complete the exchange.

 Complete the ATV Bill of Sale Form